IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The WDM tunnels can be used to support either Ethernet or CBR client signals or multi-layer intra-domain OTN links.
-In the latter case, the hierarchical-link container, defined in {{TE-TUNNEL}}, associates the underlay WDM tunnel with the supported multi-layer intra-domain OTN link and it allows discovery of the multi-layer path supporting all the connectivity services provided by the optical network.
+In the latter case, the hierarchical-link container, defined in {{!I-D.ietf-teas-yang-te}}, associates the underlay WDM tunnel with the supported multi-layer intra-domain OTN link and it allows discovery of the multi-layer path supporting all the connectivity services provided by the optical network.